Girls stop growing in height when they reach puberty, the second fastest period of growth in your child’s lifetime.

 Take these height predictors with a grain of salt and know that they are only ballpark estimates.

-Here’s a downloadable height predictor tool you can use at home (this also works for knowing when boys stop growing).
+Here’s a downloadable height predictor tool you can use at home.

 Normal Development in Girls